 The requirement for an oral examination is as follows:

-3. If an oral examination is not a requirement of the MA/MSc (by research) programme, there should be procedures in place (for example, a presentation by the candidate with the internal examiner present) for the department to ensure that the work submitted for examination is the candidate's own.
+ii.
+If an oral examination is not a requirement of the MA/MSc (by research) programme, there must be a robust procedure in place for the department to ensure that the work submitted for examination is the candidate's own (this might, for example, be an expectation that the candidate will give a presentation on their work, followed by a question and answer session in the presence of, and with input from, the internal examiner.

 The purpose of the oral examination is to allow the examiners the opportunity to explore and to satisfy themselves regarding the areas listed in points below: